 Black Bean, Rice, and Cilantro Salad

 Black Bean, Rice, and Cilantro Salad is a recipe I first called Jeanne’s Wedding Salad in honor of the wedding of a good friend!
-Use Salad Recipes to find more recipes like this one.
+This salad has been a hit whenever I’ve made it for friends.

 This isn’t a quick recipe and it’s not low in carbs, but it’s ultra delicious, and I still have friends who request it for parties.
 When I decided to post it on the blog, I made the salad lower on the glycemic index by adding a bit more veggies and using Uncle Ben’s Converted rice, which is the lowest glycemic index type of white rice.